fastrgv/CoTerminalApps/README.md

 ===========================================================================
 ## Compiler Scripts
-There are three scripts, wbuildall.bat for Windows, lbuildall.sh for Linux, and obuildall.sh for OS-X.  They differ in where the executables are put.
+There are four scripts, w[32]buildall.bat for Windows, lbuildall.sh for Linux, and obuildall.sh for OS-X.  They differ in where the executables are put.
 Now with so many different precompiled binaries for each OS, there would be too much clutter if they were all put into the same place.

 ===============================================================